 - 2 tablespoons cream of tartar

-- 1.5 cups boiling water (adding more in increments if needed)
+- Up to 1.5 cups boiling water (adding in increments until it feels just right)

 - food colouring (optional)